Letting go of Margaret Thatcher

 “Look at a day when you are supremely satisfied at the end.
 It’s not a day when you lounge around doing nothing; it’s a day you’ve had everything to do and you’ve done it.”

-Below are some of the lovely things that people had to say about the show.
-I will pop the photos from the production onto to my portfolio when the photographer has finished working his magic on them.
+Below are some of the lovely reviews that people had to say about Handbagged after the show.
+I will pop the photos from the production onto my Handbagged page of my portfolio when the photographer has finished working his magic on them.

 For further reviews of the show, check out the Sewell Barn blog